orcasgit/django-fernet-fields/doc/index.rst

 using the same key will result in a different encrypted token each time), indexing or enforcing uniqueness or performing lookups against encrypted data is useless.
-Every encrypted value will always be different, and every exact-match lookup will fail; some other lookup types could appear to succeed, but the results would be meaningless.
+Every encrypted value will always be different, and every exact-match lookup will fail; other lookups' results would be meaningless.

 For this reason, ``EncryptedField`` will raise ``django.core.exceptions.ImproperlyConfigured`` if passed any of